isaacfungg/obsidian/coding/AWS/Cloud Practitioner Essentials/Module 4.md

 Suppose you want to visit AnyCompany's website
 1. When you enter the domain name into your browser, this request is sent to a customer DNS resolver
 2. The customer DNS resolver asks the company DNS server for the IP address that corresponds to AnyCompany's website
-3. The company DNS server responds by providing the IP address for ANyCompany's website
+3. The company DNS server responds by providing the IP address for AnyCompany's website

 ###### Amazon Route 53
 `Amazon Route 53`